Summer registration closed at 4pm on Friday, May 15. If you have any questions, please email@example.com

 Must provide a driver’s license (color, scanned, front and back side picture) or a valid passport.

-Must understand and speak English.
+Must read, speak and understand English.

 How Many Proctors Should I Have?